 ~See all my projects~

-I also worked on the Cruise deep learning inference framework to unify and streamline the deployment of models onto the autonomous vehicle.
+I also worked on the Cruise ML runtime to unify and streamline the deployment of models onto the autonomous vehicle.

 This is Carnegie Mellon's introductory machine learning course targeted at Master's students.
 It covers all or most of: concept learning, decision trees, neural networks, linear learning, active learning, estimation & the bias-variance tradeoff, hypothesis testing, Bayesian learning, the MDL principle, the Gibbs classifier, Naive Bayes, Bayes Nets & Graphical Models, the EM algorithm, Hidden Markov Models, K-Nearest-Neighbors and nonparametric learning, reinforcement learning, bagging, boosting and discriminative training.
 My responsibilities included include leading recitations and designing assignments and tests.Aug.